-Debt capacity is generally determined as a percent of UGF revenues.
-The State has historically used revenue classified as UGF in the State's semi-annual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
-The uncertainty credit rating agencies and investors have in our bonds relates to the certainty of the POMV revenues; specifically, the amount that will be appropriated to the unrestricted general fund vs used for Permanent Fund Dividends.
-Investors in State bonds and credit rating agencies need to be assured that there will be sufficient revenues to pay annual debt service payments.
+Debt capacity is generally determined based on annual debt service not exceeding a percentage of UGF revenues.
+The State has historically used revenue classified as UGF in the State's semiannual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
+The uncertainty credit rating agencies and investors have in our bonds relates to the certainty of revenue such as the POMV transfer and the amount that will be appropriated to the UGF budget vs dividends.
+Investors in the State's bonds and credit rating agencies need to be confident that there will be sufficient revenues to pay annual debt service payments in both the current and future years.

-From fiscal year 2015 through fiscal year 2021 the State primarily used funds from the Constitutional Budget Reserve (CBR) in combination with other funds and UGF revenue to balance the unrestricted budget.
-Following the 2018 Legislature passing Senate Bill 26 which, beginning in fiscal year 2019 provided a framework for appropriating investment income of the Permanent Fund for state government expenditure.
+Following the 2018 Legislature passing Senate Bill 26 which, beginning in fiscal year 2019, provided a framework for appropriating investment income of the Permanent Fund for state government expenditure.
 SB 26 establishes that the amount available for appropriation shall be equal to "5.25% of the average market value of the Permanent Fund for the first five of the preceding six fiscal years, including the fiscal year just ended."
-On July 1, 2021, the calculation will be diminished to 5% of the average market value as further described.

-For fiscal year 2019, this change resulted in an additional \$2.7 billion of UGF revenue.
-Chapter 2 Table 1 of the State of Alaska, Department of Revenue, Tax Division's Fall 2020 Revenue Sources Book, estimates UGF at \$4,331.8 million for FY 2021 and \$4,271.9 million for FY 2022 of which \$3,091.5 million and \$3,069.3 million respectively, is projected as investment revenue from the Alaska Permanent Fund.
+On July 1, 2021, the calculation diminished to 5% of the average market value as further described.
+For fiscal year 2019, this change resulted in an additional \$2.7 billion of UGF revenue and became the largest revenue source for the UGF budget.
+Chapter 2, Table 5, of the State of Alaska, Department of Revenue, Tax Division's Fall 2021 Revenue Sources Book, estimates the POMV transfer to UGF at \$3,069.3 million for FY 2022 and \$3,360.6 million for FY 2023.

-The shift to include certain investment revenue of the Alaska Permanent Fund as UGF in the State's Revenue Sources beginning in fiscal year 2019 significantly boosted UGF revenue.
-For purposes of estimating debt capacity the Department of Revenue has determined that using the UGF revenue projection which includes transfers of revenue from the Permanent Fund is appropriate, but the political and budgeting uncertainty over the use of the transfer places downward pressure on the historical debt capacity metrics.
-For context, the ten-year capacity for general obligation bonds without including the Alaska Permanent Fund revenue would be \$92 million, which is over \$1.6 billion less than the capacity when the revenue is included.
+The shift to include certain investment revenue of the Alaska Permanent Fund as Unrestricted General Fund Revenue (UGF) in the State's revenue sources beginning in fiscal year 2019 significantly boosted UGF revenue.
+For purposes of estimating debt capacity, the Department of Revenue has determined that using the UGF revenue projection which includes transfers of revenue from the Permanent Fund is appropriate, but the political and budgeting uncertainty over the use of the transfer places downward pressure on the historical debt capacity metrics for this category of UGF.
+For context, the ten-year capacity for general obligation bonds without including the Alaska Permanent Fund revenue would be \$562 million, which is over \$1.8 billion less than the capacity when the full amount of the Permanent Fund POMV revenue is included.